mintty/mintty/wiki/Tips.md

 some way of bridging the terminal interworking incompatiblity problems ([pty incompatibility problem](https://github.com/mintty/mintty/issues/56) and [character encoding incompatibility problem](https://github.com/mintty/mintty/issues/376)) needs to be integrated.
-A generic solution is [winpty](https://github.com/rprichard/winpty) or its WSL-specific variant ʻwslbridge’.
+A generic solution is [winpty](https://github.com/rprichard/winpty).
+To run WSL, use ʻwslbridge2’ instead (see above).
 For software that is aware of Posix terminal conventions, it may be a feasible solution if the software detects a terminal and its character encoding by checking environment variable `TERM` and the locale variables and invokes